-All of us rely on doctors and other medical professionals to render their services in a safe and reasonable manner when we are sick or injured.
+All of us rely on doctors and other medical professionals to render their services in a safe and reasonable manner when we are sick or hurt.
 The vast majority of times the services rendered are professional and competent.
-Sometimes, however, the standard of care is violated and people are injured or killed in negligence claims involving doctors, hospitals, surgical facilities, nurses, nursing homes, or other healthcare facilities.
+Sometimes, however, the standard of care is violated and people are injured or killed in negligence cases involving doctors, hospitals, surgical facilities, nurses, nursing homes, or other healthcare facilities.

 - A doctor offers an incorrect diagnosis